Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/tasks/segmentation.md

     * Comments:
         * > Among the first have been Farabet et al. (2013) who apply DCNNs at multiple image resolutions and then employ a segmentation tree to smooth the prediction results.
 (DeepLabv1, 2014)
         * > Farabet et al. (2013) treat superpixels as nodes for a local pairwise CRF and use graph-cuts for discrete inference.
 (DeepLabv1, 2014)
+        * > Farabet et al. [19] employed a Laplacian pyramid, passed each scale through a shared network, and fused the features from all the scales.
+(Attention to Scale, 2015)
 * [[Recurrent Convolutional Neural Networks for Scene Labeling](https://proceedings.mlr.press/v32/pinheiro14.html)] [[pdf](http://proceedings.mlr.press/v32/pinheiro14.pdf)]
     * Title: Recurrent Convolutional Neural Networks for Scene Labeling